matrix-org/areweoidcyet/index.md

 ### Are you really rebuilding all of Keycloak in matrix-authentication-service?!

 Hopefully not!
-In the same way that Matrix is not an authentication protocol, it also doesn't make sense to completely reinvent the OIDC Provider "wheel".
+In the same way that Matrix is not an authentication protocol, it also doesn't make sense to completely reinvent the OpenID Provider "wheel".

 As to how far we will get... it will most likely depend on what we need for migration support.